 To Remove Fabric From Wall:

 Ready to remove your wallpaper?
 Simply peel one corner loose, and then continue to gently pull the fabric away from the wall panel by panel.
 If you have any trouble, dampen the problem area with a wet sponge.
-(This will dissolve the starch, making it easier to peel the fabric from the wall.)
+(This will dissolve the starch, making it easier to peel the fabric off the wall.)

 When you’re finished, remove any residue with a clean, wet cloth, and toss the used fabric into your washing machine.
 The starch will melt away, leaving you with clean, reusable fabric.